30-Minute Strong Arms Workout At Home

 three women performing bicep curls as example of way to get strong arms

-How To Do Dumbbell Bicep Curls
+How to Do a Bicep Curl

 1. Start standing with your feet hip-width apart and core engaged.
 Hold a dumbbell in each hand at your sides, palms facing outward (underhand grip or supinated grip).

 2. Exhale as you squeeze your bicep muscle to curl the weights up to shoulder-height.
-Think about keeping elbows tucked into your sides and shoulder blades pulled down.
+Think about keeping your elbows tucked into your sides and shoulder blades pulled down.

 3. With control, slowly lower the dumbbells down to your sides.
 Return to the starting position and repeat.

-Chest Fly
+5. Chest Fly

 Targets: Chest muscles, both the larger pectoralis major and the smaller pectoralis minor.